cwolock/survML/README.md

 among uncensored subjects.
 All three of these can be estimated using standard binary regression or classification methods.

-For maximum flexibility, `survML` uses Super Learner for binary regression.
 Estimating (1) is a standard binary regression problem.
 We use pooled binary regression to estimate (2) and (3).
 In essence, at time
 ![t](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;t "t")
 each on a user-specified grid, the CDF is a binary regression using the outcome